1LtFord/C-Sharp-Chat-Programm/README.md

 C-Sharp-Chat-Programm
 =====================

-C# Chatprogramm with client - and server aplication
+C# Chat Program with client and server application